More good news.

 I was so excited.

-Later that same day, another friend of mine sent me a short story that she had recently written and asked me to read and critique.
+Later that same day, another friend of mine sent me a short story that she had recently written and asked me to read and critique it.
 Again, this friend admitted that a serendipitously coordinated guilt trip by me and another played a role in her decision to share the story with me.

 Perhaps one day you will be fortunate enough to read their work as well.